It’s argued Clark Kent should be outed as Superman because he doesn’t wear a mask. Agreed.

 The malls do everything in their power to prevent monsters from hurting children.
 The Vatican is actually considering implementation of the Santa Suit technology themselves.

 Superman and Santa should be recognized for who they really are.
 Superman shouldn’t have to pretend to be a journalist, and be continuously rejected by his dream girl for himself.
 He should get to wear his red S, loud and proud.
-And Santa should be recognized as well, as the guy who never mows his lawn during the summer, and always has a dumpster overflowing with cans of Natural Ice.
-As the man who didn’t get around to dry cleaning his Santa suit for the third consecutive year, and who therefore christens the palette of children to the nostalgic holiday smell of a man excommunicated from his immediate family.
+And Santa should be recognized too, as the guy who doesn’t mow his lawn during summer.
+As the man with a dumpster overflowing empty cans of Natural Ice.
+As the dude who didn’t get around to dry cleaning his Santa suit for the third consecutive year, therefore christening the palette of children to the nostalgic holiday smell of a man excommunicated from his immediate family.
 Once a year, he too should get to wear his red S with pride.
 Superman and Santa Claus, deceptively similar.